 The key stylistic elements of the Renaissance are the rounded arch and other architectural elements, rectilinear designs mimicking perspective in painting, elaborate and broad mouldings, contrasting types of wood or marble inlays, emblematic animals such as lions, salamanders and porcupines, Roman armorial symbols, mythological figures portrayed in caryatids and terms, historical figures and biblical scenes portrayed on panels, and the acanthus leaf.
 An emphasis on symmetry and overall balance also characterize furniture of this period along with a sense of the individual owner whose taste it mirrors.
 The grotesques and mythological allusions may also reflect the influence of the ceramics or faïence known as Urbinoware whose brightly colored examples swept into France from Italy to be adopted and further developed by ceramic manufacturers such as Gien and Blois in the 19th century.

-For us, one of the most perplexing aspects of Renaissance design in France was the use of what appear to be motifs from the native cultures of Central and South America including figures with elaborate feather headdresses, earrings and costumes.
+Not all design motifs of the Renaissance have proved as easily traceable in their origins.
+One of the most perplexing aspects of Renaissance design in France was the use of what appear to be motifs from the native cultures of Central and South America including figures with elaborate feather headdresses, earrings and costumes.
 These were especially popular in the hand-carved decoration of cabinets and armoires from the 16th century.
 The mystery was solved when we read in the New York Times of an exhibit at the Grand Palais in Paris in the spring of 2005 of artifacts of Brazilian Indians.
 Alan Riding detailed in the article how the French were captivated by 50 Indians brought to France in 1550 and housed in a reconstructed Indian village in Normandy for the entertainment of royalty.
 From this exposure to New World culture, it is no surprise that French designers, always alert to what is new and stylish, would choose to include these motifs in their furniture.

 Detail of Armoire 24 from the Sale at Auction of the Collection of Bruno Perrier (April 6, 1992)